psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 "Macallum."

-"Do you know there is a death here, Macallum? "
+"Do you know there is a death here, Macallum?"

 "If I didn't, I would know it now, because of what lies yonder."